Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

-INF personalities tend to be religious, intelligent, and soft hearted.
+INF personalities tend to be spiritual, intelligent, and soft-hearted.
 They are easily moved… and sometimes too spontaneous for their own good.
-They are good at predicting the future, and at tending to wounds.
+They are good at predicting the future and can easily empathize with others.
 Neither the INFP nor INFJ like conflict… INFP abhors it with their entire being… INFJ just wants to make sure they are just and fair.

-They work hard, they are creative, and they are beautiful people.
-Some of the best humanitarians on the planet have been INFP and INFJ.
+Both types are creative and weird.
+Some of the best humanitarians on the planet have been INFP or INFJ.
 This is a small group of people, and so they can often feel out of place.
 You may see a triumphant amount of them in an English department.

 Introverted Traditionalists ISJ

-IS Analyticals tend to be more quiet and introspective and are well aware of their immediate surroundings.
-They tend to be more detail oriented than the other types.
+Traditionalists tend to be more quiet and introspective and are well aware of their immediate surroundings.
+They tend to be more detail-oriented than the other types.

-This group is very traditional, hard-working, and goal oriented.
+This group is hard-working and goal-oriented.
 Both the ISTJ and the ISFJ have goals set for their careers and family.
 They like to achieve what is normal.
-They have very strong relationships to those that they love.
+They have very strong relationships with those that they love.
 They tend to be solid people as friends and mates.
 They fight fair, they manage well, and they are supportive.
 They don’t get too distracted by frills, and they are easily some of the most dependable people you’ll ever meet.
 They are great at organization, planning, and acts of service.
-They are extremely loyal to those they love, and take their contracts as spouses and parents seriously.
-They are selective about people, but the people they do love... they love deeply.
-Those people are central points to their hearts.
-They don't like to over bother people, but give them space.
+They are extremely loyal to those they love and take their contracts as spouses and parents seriously.

 ISTJ in particular likes to make sure that finances are running smoothly.
 They want to take care of their family.
 A lack of a job or financial stress is felt strongly by an ISTJ.
 As for an ISFJ, when people around them are hurting, they hurt too.